Michael McDerman

-Michael McDerman (born August 10, 1977) is an American actor, comedian, and writer.
+Michael McDerman (born August 10, 1977) is an American actor, comedian, writer, producer, and podcast host.

 Early life

-McDerman was born in Manhattan, New York.
-He is of Portuguese ancestry.
+McDerman was born in Manhattan to a Portuguese American family.
 He attended Baruch College graduating in 2006 with a bachelor's degree.
 While in college, he worked as an actor and drag queen.

 Career

-On September 16, 2003, McDerman appeared as his self-created alter ego, who he originated and portrayed, Carmella Cann', a drag queen judge on an episode of Ricki Lake entitled "How Straight Is He?"
+On September 16, 2003, McDerman appeared as his self-created alter ego, who he originated and portrayed, Carmella Cann, a drag queen judge on an episode of Ricki Lake entitled "How Straight Is He?"
 He has hosted many live events as Carmella Cann, including Rhode Island International Film Festival and The Original LGBT Expo in New York City.